 Catch22 include Norfolk is monitored by Ofsted.
-The school was last inspected in March 2019 and received a ‘Requires improvement’ rating.
+The school was last fully inspected in March 2019, then received a monitoring visit in October 2019, and received a ‘Requires improvement’ rating.
 The report states:

 "Leaders have a clear insight into where teaching is working well and what needs to improve."